Vietnam southern cities which must be in your check-list

 Ho Chi Minh City

-The economic backbone of Vietnam and the nation’s largest metropolis, Ho Chi Minh is one of the most favorite places for party lovers.
+The economic backbone of Vietnam and the nation’s largest metropolis, Ho Chi Minh City is one of the most favorite places for party lovers.
 This is home to a number of fancy restaurants, rooftop and sky bars, sparkle shopping malls in all different styles.
 Ho Chi Minh city is a “strong” competitor with many famous metropolises in the Southeast Asian region like Bangkok or Singapore.
-Beside the modern breath, travelers also can find great centrally-located museums, French buildings hiding interestingly historical stories and a vintage touch from many boutique cafeterias or souvenir shops.
+Besides the modern breath, travelers also can find great centrally-located museums, French buildings hiding interestingly historical stories and a vintage touch from many boutique cafeterias or souvenir shops.
 The central business zone or District 1 is the most popular are for visitors with a number of markets and walking streets.
 However, for the adventurous types, head to the less explored, more authentic and interesting neighboring districts: Binh Thanh, Phu Nhuan or District 3.
-Anyone spending time in Ho Chi Minh should explore Nguyen Hue, Ben Thanh Market, Bui Vien, the Bitexco Tower, the seafood restaurants along the canal and Binh Thanh’s maze of alleys.
+Anyone spending time in Ho Chi Minh City should explore Nguyen Hue street, Ben Thanh Market, Bui Vien street, Bitexco Tower, the seafood restaurants along the canal and Binh Thanh’s maze of alleys.

 A lively fishing port along Vietnam’s South Central Coast, Phan Thiet serves some of the best seafood in the country.
 Spend the day exploring the mishmash of streets surrounding the colorful harbor.
 Just north of the city center lies the increasingly well-traveled ward of Mui Ne, famed for its Sahara-alike sand dunes and miles of picturesque coastline.
 Like almost everywhere in Vietnam, the best way to explore is on two wheels.
 Those with a motorbike should also take the opportunity to ride south from the city along the great coastal roads.